• Facebook

 Over the past decade, US regulations regarding Americans travel to Cuba have changed, and sometimes they are confusing.
 It is necessary to read the fine print carefully.
 For example, “Travel for tourist activities is not permitted,” but Americans can enjoy limited recreation and free time activities.
 So, spending time at the beach or other typical tourist endeavors are prohibited, but Americans can go to a private jazz concert, just not one conducted by the Cuban government.
 Further, each traveler to Cuba must engage in a full-time schedule of authorized activities, and each person must retain specific records related to the authorized travel restrictions.
 Additionally, the traveler’s schedule cannot include recreation or free time in excess of that consistent with a full-time schedule.

 There are 12 travel categories permitted by US law, including family visits, journalistic activities, professional research, religious activities, athletic competition, humanitarian projects, and support for the Cuban people, among others.
 Global Volunteers’ service programs are included in the humanitarian projects and support for the Cuban people categories.
-We offer these programs in Havana and Ciego de Avila in central Cuba.
+We offer these programs in Havana.

 volunteer team leader barbara morris